gitlabhq/gitlab-runner/docs/executors/docker.md

 ### Using the `if-not-present` pull policy

 When the `if-not-present` pull policy is used, the Runner will first check if the image is present locally.
-If it is, then the local version if image will be used.
+If it is, then the local version of image will be used.
 Otherwise, the Runner will try to pull the image.

 **When to use this pull policy?**

-This pull policy is a good choice if you want to use images pulled from remote registries but you want to reduce the networking load generated by pulling over and over images which are heavy and rarely updated.
+This pull policy is a good choice if you want to use images pulled from remote registries but you want to reduce time spent on analyzing image layers difference, when using heavy and rarely updated images.
 In that case, you will need once in a while to manually remove the image from the local Docker Engine store to force the update of the image.